vbhv14/pyross/README.md

 Clone (or download) the repository.

-create a new conda env. or clone the ArcGIS Pro default env. using the using the environment file.
+create a new conda env. or clone the ArcGIS Pro default env. using the the environment file.

 then in the python command prompt, go to the cloned directory and type: